 Missouri State University's Biomedical Sciences Department has a new, unique body composition laboratory that is open to the public.
-This laboratory offers state-of-the-art equipment that measures bone density, metabolic rate, and total body fat composition.
+This laboratory offers state-of-the-art equipment that measures bone density and total body fat composition.
 Please note that a doctor's order is required for the scan.

 If you have any questions about the Body Composition Laboratory, please contact the Biomedical Sciences Department at 417-836-5603 or at BiomedicalSciences@missouristate.edu

 Schedule an appointment